jradonnezerus/resume_projects/README.md

 # resume_projects
 Welcome to my repository of several projects that I have done.

-1) Created an online web Marketplace using ReactJS and NodeJS.
+1) Created an online web Marketplace using ReactJS and NodeJS for a hackathon I participated in.
 See here: https://github.com/xuanyucodes/personal_dbs_seed.

 2) R Shiny UI Project shows a user interface that I had to self-learn and build from scratch using the RShiny package.